Anomalous symmetries of classifiable C*-algebras: Introduction

 Motivated by the recent classification of infinite-dimensional, simple, separable, unital $\rm{C}^*$-algebras of finite nuclear dimension satisfying the universal coefficient theorem (\cite{Ki95,Phi00,GLN15,EGLN15,TWW17}), we are interested in the extent to which these results on classical and quantum symmetries of $\R$ carry over to the setting of $\rm{C}^*$-algebras with the aforementioned properties (hereinafter referred to as \emph{classifiable} $\rm{C}^*$-algebras).
 The uniformly hyperfinite (UHF) algebras $\bigotimes_{k \in \N} \M_{n_k}$ (\cite{GlimmUHF}) and the Jiang--Su algebra $\Z$ (\cite{Jiang-Su}) are of particular interest as they can be viewed as $\rm{C}^*$-analogues of $\R$.

 In this paper, we will focus on the existence question.
 It is known that any countable discrete group $G$ acts faithfully on any classifiable $\rm{C}^*$-algebra $A$.
-(Indeed, by \cite[Corollary 8.8]{Jiang-Su} and \cite[Corollary 7.3]{Wi12}, we may write $A \cong A \otimes \bigotimes_{g \in G} \Z$ and define a $G$-action by permuting the tensor factors.)
+(Indeed, by \cite[Corollary 7.3]{Wi12} classifiable C$^*$-algebras are $\Z$-stable.
+Thus, using \cite[Corollary 8.8]{Jiang-Su}, we may write $A \cong A \otimes \bigotimes_{g \in G} \Z$ and define a $G$-action by permuting the tensor factors.)
 However, we shall show that, even for types of quantum symmetry that are very closely related to group actions, the existence question is subtle and can have both positive and negative answers.

-The symmetries that we consider are the \emph{$\omega$-anomalous} $G$-actions (\cite{JO20}), where $G$ is a group and $\omega \in Z^3(G, \T)$ is a 3-cocyle; see Definition \ref{def:anomalous-action}.
+The symmetries that we consider are the \emph{$\omega$-anomalous} $G$-actions (\cite{JO20}), where $G$ is a group and $\omega \in Z^3(G, \T)$ is a 3-cocyle; see Definition~\ref{def:anomalous-action}.
 Whereas a $G$-action is a group homomorphism $G \rightarrow \Aut(A)$, an \emph{$\omega$-anomalous} $G$-action comes from a group homomorphism $G \rightarrow \Out(A)$ and the 3-cocyle $\omega$, or more precisely its cohomology class, can be viewed as an obstruction to lifting this group homomorphism to a group action.
-(We review these cohomological computations in Section \ref{sec:H3}.)
+(We review these cohomological computations in Section~\ref{sec:H3}.)

-Anomalous actions arise naturally in the classification of group actions on $\R$ up to outer conjugacy because the first invariant of a $G$-action $\alpha:G \rightarrow \Aut(A)$ is the normal subgroup $K = \alpha^{-1}(\Inn(A))$ and there is an induced homomorphism $G/K \rightarrow \Out(A)$.
+Anomalous actions arise naturally in the classification of group actions up to outer conjugacy because the first invariant of a $G$-action $\alpha:G \rightarrow \Aut(A)$ is the normal subgroup $K = \alpha^{-1}(\Inn(A))$ and there is an induced homomorphism $G/K \rightarrow \Out(A)$.
 Indeed, it follows from a result of Jones (\cite{JON79}) that every countable discrete group $G$ has an $\omega$-anomalous action on $\R$ for every 3-cocyle $\omega \in Z^3(G,\T)$.
 Our main results show that this can fail in the $\rm{C}^*$-setting.